top of page

 What Are Ear Seeds?

-Ear seeds are tiny seeds or metal beads (commonly gold or stainless steel) placed on specific points of the ear using small adhesive tape.
-These points correspond to organs, systems, and regions of the body.
+Ear seeds are tiny seeds or metal beads placed on specific points of the ear using small adhesive tape.
+Each point corresponds to an organ system, physiological function, or energetic pattern within the body.

 • Manual pressure or massage